Ruse Airport: History

-Developing
+Development

 The government of Bulgaria decided to grant concession of some of its international airports, but the first procedure in late 2007 wasn't successful, although there was interest from the Swiss investor Ferdinand Prisi and the Bulgarian company Prista Oil.
-The government decided to make a new bid for the airport of Ruse, the new concourse should take place in the middle of December 2007, but later postponed it to unknown date.
+The government decided to make a new bid for the airport of Ruse, that a new concourse should take place in mid-December 2007, but later postponed it to an unknown date.

 In mid-October 2014, the Ministry of Transport decided to grant the ownership of the airport to Ruse Municipality.
 The idea was approved by the municipality Councilors and the finalization of the deal was expected to occur in early November 2014.
 The airport's manager, Nikolay Gorchev, stated in an interview that when the deal was completed, an application for license for aviation activities would be made.

 The Bulgarian government transferred ownership of the property in Shtraklevo village, as well as its stake in the airport to Ruse municipality on 17 December 2014.
 The procedure was finalized on 4 February 2015 and the airport is currently officially owned by Ruse municipality.
 From 2017, the airport is open for small passenger and cargo aircraft.

 On February 24, 2023, the Municipal Council of Ruse voted for the company " Ruse Airport " to enter into a contract for the operation of the airport located in the village of Shtrklevo.

 Since then, significant steps have been taken to modernize the airport and improve the conditions for providing aviation services.
 The runway lighting system was built.
 Thus, the airport in Ruse is the first in Bulgaria with LED lighting with solar batteries.
 A 9-kilometer perimeter fence was also built.
 The grounds have been thoroughly cleaned and the passenger terminal building has been renovated and preserved.

 Two anemometers are also installed, which meet the special requirements of the International Civil Aviation Organization ICAO.

 For the needs of the airport, stationary and mobile fuel tanks were bought last year, as well as a "Follow me" vehicle.